jospen-kah/portfolio/README.md

 # Improved on EXperience  and About me
 # Added the Nav bar and the Footer
 # Added the contact me,services and changed the view of the portfolio, with the colors.
+# Added a live demo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-re act-app).

 ## Available Scripts